bloominstituteoftechnology/web-module-project-redux/README.md

-# Redux React Module Project: Movie CRUD
+# Redux React Module Project: Movie CRUD cheyenne bowman

 This module explored the redux philosophy, creation of the redux store and using connect to link state and action to arbitrary components.